Refugee-Learning-Accelerator/rla-course-central/challenge2/README.md

 **Tues, Nov 21 (5pm Amman)**
 [Live Seminar](https://unhangout.media.mit.edu/event/rla/) *An introduction to [Edraak](https://www.edraak.org/en/) and how they are using Human Centered Design to prototype a new blended learning platform*
-Sherif Halawa, Head of Engineering and Research, Edraak
+<br> Halawa, Head of Engineering and Research, Edraak

 **Wed, Nov 22 (5pm Amman)**
 [Live Seminar](https://unhangout.media.mit.edu/event/rla/): *Feedback*